Diving rebreather: Fault tolerant design

+Manufacturing and operation standards

+Diving rebreathers must comply with EN 14143: Respiratory equipment - Self-contained re-breathing diving apparatus to be legally manufactured of marketed in the European Union.
+European Standard EN 14143 specifies performance requirements intended to ensure safe operation of a diving rebreather.
+Maximum depths are specified at 6m for oxygen rebreathers, 40m for nitrox rebreathers and 100m for rebreathers using helium based breathing gases.
+Water temperature range is from 4 °C to 34 °C unless the manufacturer specifies a wider range.

+Diving rebreathers fall under the European Personal Protective Equipment Directive, which requires certification of product quality assurance and tested product performance by a neutral accredited third party.
+This is a costly and time consuming process, which can inhibit innovation, but is also recognised as an important influence on product safety and manufacturer liability limitation.

 Operation

 Rebreathers are more complex to use than open circuit scuba, and have more potential points of failure, so acceptably safe use requires a greater level of skill, attention and situational awareness, which is usually derived from understanding the systems, diligent maintenance and overlearning the practical skills of operation and fault recovery.
 Fault tolerant design can make a rebreather less likely to fail in a way that immediately endangers the user, and reduces the task loading on the diver which in turn may lower the risk of operator error.

-Recreational and scientific diving rebreather technological innovations
+Technological innovations

-Rebreather technology has advanced considerably, often driven by the growing market in recreational diving equipment.
+Rebreather technology has advanced considerably, often driven by the growing market in recreational diving equipment, particularly in underwater cave exploration.
 Innovations include: